AgnitumuS/ubjs/tutorials/migrations.md

 }
 ```

 > beforeGenerateDDL hook is called with conn: null because on this stage HTTP connection to the server is impossible
+>
+> beforeGenerateDDLc hook is called after beforeGenerateDDL and befor actual generateDDL and HTTP connection is available here